philihp/fields-of-arle/README.md

 If you find a bug, please open a Github issue or better yet a PR.
 My email should be in the git logs, if you'd like to contact me.

+* I will accept any PRs that increase code coverage by creating tests.